 Believe it or not, boys feel the most pressure to have sex.

 One of the reasons being that society has made it so normal.
 “Peers” practically brand you a prude if you aren’t sexually active by the time you are a senior in high school.
 I hear more teens talking about sex these days than adults.
-Moreover, due to its frequency, it has become a normal everyday affair.
+Moreover, due to its frequency, it has become an everyday affair.

 5. Changing their personality

-When teenagers are out in school they are told fairly quickly what is and is not socially acceptable.
+When teenagers are out in school, they are told fairly quickly what is and is not socially acceptable.
 A lot of girls become intentionally more feminine and wear clothes they wouldn’t have worn otherwise.

 So how do you fight this?
 How do you beat peer pressure?
 Moreover, how to avoid peer pressure?

 How To Say No To Peer Pressure?

 Here are some simple tips to help you in dealing with and avoid peer pressure.